 Aggravated abuse of an elderly person or disabled adult, which is a first-degree felony and punishable by up to 30 years in prison, is defined as:

 - Willful torture, maliciously punishment, or willful and unlawful detention;

-- Willfully or knowingly abusing and causing a permanent disfigurement, great bodily harm, or permanent disability.
+- Willfully or knowingly abusing and causing permanent disfigurement, great bodily harm, or permanent disability.

-Neglect of an elderly person or disabled adult is somewhat more vague than abuse or aggravated abuse.
+Neglect of an elderly person or disabled adult is somewhat vaguer than abuse or aggravated abuse.
 Neglect can be described as a caregiver’s failure in performing their duty to give the care that their patrons require.
-This neglect can be described as an omission or failure to provide care or their failure of effort to provide that care.
-When the older person or disabled adult in their care suffers great bodily harm, the offense is a second degree felony, punishable by up to 15 years in prison.
-If the victim suffers no injury, the offense is a third degree felony.
+This neglect can be described as an omission or failure to provide care or their failure of an effort to provide that care.
+When the older person or disabled adult in their care suffers great bodily harm, the offense is a second-degree felony, punishable by up to 15 years in prison.
+If the victim suffers no injury, the offense is a third-degree felony.